Bulk Export

 • [x] Deletion of old exports.

-• [ ] Make any size output real time (streamable).
+• [ ] Enable real-time output for any size

 • [ ] For api, allow to pass settings like in module Api Info.